aileot/nvim-thyme/docs/reference.md

 > You should manage all the options in [.nvim-thyme.fnl][] instead.

-For the Lua ideom `require("thyme").setup()` in Fennel, the method call syntax `(thyme:setup)` is supported to replace the following weird one-liner
+For the Lua ideom `require("thyme").setup()` in Fennel, the method call syntax `(thyme:setup)` is supported.
+Therefore, the following weird syntax with `.` and additional parentheses

 ```fennel
 ((require :thyme) (. :setup))